0xPolygonHermez/zkevm-bridge-ui/README.md

 ```

 The Docker image won't build the UI until you run it, in order to be able to use dynamic environment
 variables and facilitate the deployment process.
-The environment variables you need to pass are the
+The env vars that you need to pass to the
-same as those in the `.env.example` file but without the `VITE` prefix.
+`docker run` cmd are the same as those in the `.env.example` file but without the `VITE` prefix.

 ## Disclaimer